knlrvr/perchly-app/README.md

 ![sus Peter](/assets/images/sus.png)

-# Perchly - Your Daily Mood Tracker
+# Perchly - Daily Mood Tracker

 Peter says hello & welcome!
 This is **Perchly**.
 An easy-to-use app for tracking your mood throughout the year, with comprehensive monthly, weekly, and daily breakdowns.
 Peter just wants you to check in when you can.